Is Your Family Ready for the Recruiting Game?

 Small Call to Action Headline

-Do you have a student-athlete between the ages of 12 and 18 who is passionate about their sport and eager to take it to the next level?
+Do you have a student-athlete who is passionate about their sport and eager to take it to the next level?

-Are you ready to learn how to navigate and master the college recruiting process so your child has the best possible chance for success?
+Are you ready to navigate the college recruiting process with confidence, avoid costly mistakes, and give your child the best chance for success?

-Inside this book, you’ll gain insider insights and proven strategies from someone who has lived it—both as an athlete and as a parent—so you can confidently guide your family through every step of the journey.
+Inside this book, you’ll gain insider insights and proven strategies from someone who has lived it—both as a Division I Stanford athlete, physician, and parent of collegiate athletes—so you can confidently guide your family through every step of the journey.

 Before You Start the Recruiting Process, Ask Yourself...